-Figure 5-36 Defining multiple filter parameters in Advanced Filter
+Figure 5-37 Defining multiple filter parameters in Advanced Filter

-To test the prompt in BIRT Studio choose Parameter.
-Parameters displays the prompt with all the defined conditions.
-The example shown in Figure 5-37 displays three conditions for which the user can supply values.
-The first displayed condition is a static filter parameter, and the remaining two conditions are dynamic filter parameters.
+8 To test the prompt in BIRT Studio choose Parameter.
+Parameters displays the prompt with the three defined conditions for which the user can supply values, as shown in Figure 5-38.
+The first condition is a static filter parameter, and the remaining two conditions are dynamic filter parameters.